-Brief power outages early in the month resulted in system reboots, but otherwise data collection occurred normally during the month.
+A brief power outage resulted in system reboots, but otherwise data collection occurred normally during the month.
+The rack for the VLF system was moved a few feet to make way for construction occurring in the TerraLab building.

 T-312-P TERASCAN SATELLITE IMAGING SYSTEM.